-ASU 2016-13 also will eliminate today's accounting model for purchased credit impaired loans and debt securities.
-Instead, entities will gross up the initial amortized cost for so-called purchased financial assets with credit deterioration (PCD assets).
-Under this approach, an entity will record as the initial amortized cost the sum of (1) the purchase price and (2) the estimate of credit losses as of the date of acquisition.
-Thereafter, the entity will account for PCD assets using the models listed above.
+ASU 2016-13 also eliminates the accounting model for purchased credit impaired loans and debt securities under ASC 310-30.
+Instead, entities gross up the initial amortized cost for so-called purchased financial assets with credit deterioration (PCD assets).
+Under this approach, an entity records as the initial amortized cost the sum of (1) the purchase price and (2) the estimate of credit losses as of the date of acquisition.
+Thereafter, the entity accounts for PCD assets using the models listed above.